searls/jasmine-stealth/README.md

 });
 ```

-jasmine-stealth adds a couple old favorite custom matchers, jasmine.argThat() and jasmine.captor()
+jasmine-stealth adds a couple of my favorite custom matchers from other test double libraries: jasmine.argThat() and jasmine.captor()

 ## argThat matcher

-What if we wanted to specify more than just the type of the argument, but we didn't want to (or weren't able to) specify the argument's exact name?
+What if we wanted to specify more than just the type of the argument, but we didn't want (or weren't able) to specify the argument's exact value?
 That's why jasmine-stealth includes a new matcher: `argThat`.

 Say that we wanted the panda's name was shorter than 5 characters?
 Well, now we can: